Sceptre/sceptre-sam-handler/README.md

     long_parameter: !file my/file/path
     my_template_parameter: !stack_output some/other/stack.yaml::SomeOutput

-# The SAM Handler will work all the other stack parameters you might want to use too!
+# The SAM Handler will work with all the other stack parameters you might want to use too!
 profile: my_profile
 iam_role: arn:aws:iam::1111111111:role/My-Deployment-Role
 region: us-east-1